sahilcreator07/pipecat-flow-voice/README.md

 Pipecat's conversation flow system allows you to create structured, multi-turn conversations by defining your flow in JSON and processing it through the `FlowManager`.
 The system treats conversations as a series of connected nodes, where each node represents a distinct state with specific behaviors and options.

+Pipecat Flows is comprised of:
+- A [python module](#pipecat-flows-package) for building conversation flows with Pipecat
+- A [visual editor](#pipecat-flows-editor) for visualizing conversations and exporting into flow_configs

 To learn more about building with Pipecat Flows, [check out the guide](https://docs.pipecat.ai/guides/pipecat-flows).

-## 1. Pipecat AI Flows Package
+## Pipecat Flows Package

-A Python package for managing conversation flows in Pipecat AI applications.
+A Python package for managing conversation flows in Pipecat applications.

 ### Installation